 Given how busy people are, short-form learning can help increase engagement.
 Making learning fun, engaging, and concise is transformative.
 People might not have lots of time, but they definitely have 5 minutes to watch a video.
 Reports show that microlearning creates 50% more engagement.
-Convenience is vital.
+Convenience is vital, especially for communications training, where quick, digestible content can reinforce essential skills and knowledge.

 When TikTok first appeared, many dismissed the platform as a dance app or a fleeting gimmick.
 However, TikTok gets more traffic than Google, making it challenging to ignore.